 Is the Neighbourhood Area within 10km of any of the individual sites that make up the Wye Valley Woodlands Site?
-N The Parish is 20km away from the Wye Valley Woodlands -- --- ---
+N The Parish is 20km away Valley Woodlands --

 HRA Conclusion:

 The assessment above highlights that the following European Sites will need to be taken into account in the future Neighbourhood Development Plan for the Longtown Group Neighbourhood Area and a Full HRA Screening will not be required.